Evaluation of Large Language Models via Coupled Token Generation: A Causal Model for Coupled Autoregressive Generation

 Let $V$ denote a vocabulary (set) of tokens, including an end-of-sequence token $\bot$, $V^*=V\cup V^2 \cup \dots \cup V^K$ be the set of sequences of tokens up to a (context) length $K$, and $\varnothing$ be the empty token.
 An LLM $m \in \Mcal$ takes as input a prompt sequence $s_q \in V^*$ and responds with an output sequence $s \in V^*$, generated using an autoregressive process.
 At each time step $i \in [K]$ of the process, the LLM first takes as input the concatenation of the prompt sequence $s_q$ and the (partial) output sequence $s_{i-1}$, and generates a distribution over tokens $d_{i} \in \Delta(V)$.
 Then, under sampling-based decoding, it samples the next token $t_{i} \sim d_{i}$ from the distribution $d_{i}$ and creates the output sequence $s_{i} = s_{i-1} \circ t_{i}$, where $\circ$ denotes the concatenation of a token or sequence with another sequence.
 If $t_{i} = \bot$, it terminates and returns $s = s_i$, otherwise, it continues to the next step $i+1$ in the generation.
 Once the process is completed, the output sequence $s$ is assigned a score $r$, which is subsequently used for model evaluation.

-Following~\citet{chatzi2024counterfactual}, we augment the above autoregressive process using a structural causal model (SCM)~\citep{pearl2009causality, peters2017elements}, which we denote as $\Ccal$, and use capital and lowercase letters for random variables and their realizations, respectively.
+Following~\citet{chatzi2025counterfactual}, we augment the above autoregressive process using a structural causal model (SCM)~\citep{pearl2009causality, peters2017elements}, denoted as $\Ccal$, and use capital and lowercase letters for random variables and their realizations, respectively.
 The SCM $\Ccal$ is defined by the following structural equations: